No items found.

 If you, the reader, know that the snacks were poisoned earlier, that’s dramatic irony.

-How does dramatic irony differ to foreshadowing?
+How does dramatic irony differ from foreshadowing?

 Foreshadowing is a hint of something significant to come later, but characters and readers may or may not notice it as it’s drip-fed by the writer.